Avril-Cui/61040-ai-concept/README.md

             it considers information provided by attributes in task;
             it also considers other schedules represented by adaptive blocks owned by the user;
             after reasoning, the LLM assigns the task under the taskSet of one or more adaptive blocks owned by this user;
+            if time is insufficient, prioritize tasks with urgent deadlines or higher priority and put the rest in droppedTaskIds;
             return the set of all AdaptiveBlocks owned by the user;

     unassignBlock (owner: User, task: Task, timeBlockId: String)